Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 FAQs About Where to Stay in Golden

-Golden’s western and mining history is reflected in the historic downtown storefronts.
+Golden’s mining history is reflected in the historic downtown storefronts.
 Golden is also close to Boulder and is one of the best day trips from Denver as well.

 What is Golden, Colorado known for?